hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/159__Praveen_R._Bhat.md

 > Whatever the प्रत्यगात्मन् (pratyagAtman)/ साक्षी (sAkShI) desires (संकल्प
 > (saMkalpa)), It appears as His vistAram/manifestation/origination >>.
 >
-> I​ used ​DSV instead of DS since its well-understood in these threads as the topic of discussion.
-Obviously, although the word vAda is not mentioned, the justification is still of the DS of DSV, as the title ​"
+> I used DSV instead of DS since its well-understood in these threads as the topic of discussion.
+Obviously, although the word vAda is not mentioned, the justification is still of the DS of DSV, as the title "
 Drishtisrishtyupapattih" states.
 Moreover, you yourself said that the versions of DSV being used by me are the ones found as 2 out of 10 definitions in AS by MS!
-​​

 > This brings it in line with avasthAtrayavivEka, consistent with the later
 > part of the commentary as also with the verses 48-52, Chapter 9 of